dept/tamtam-frontend-shelf/components/social-share/simple/README.md

 ## What does it do
-Listen to click events and open a native window popup with share dialogue.
-Always shares the current page url.<br>
+* Render share component with social media buttons
-Currently only supports Twitter, Facebook and Email.
+* Listen to click events and open a native window popup with share dialogue.
+Always shares the current page url.

 ## Install
 ```javascript